esa/pagmo/doc/sphinx/quickstart.rst

    print min([isl.population.champion.f for isl in archi])

 And it is done!!
 We have launched eight separated threads each one running an instance of Differential Evolution.
-Each thread evolves for 200 generation its population, then it exchanges solutions according to the defined ring topology.
-All happens asynchronously in te background
+Each thread evolves for 500 generation its population, then it exchanges solutions according to the defined ring topology.
+All happens asynchronously in the background
 We then print the best found in the 8 runs.